jeelaniharoon49/Algorithmic-Trading-Backtesting/README.md

 ##Overview

-##This project implements and evaluates a Moving Average Crossover trading strategy using historical stock market data from Yahoo Finance.
+-This project implements and evaluates a Moving Average Crossover trading strategy using historical stock market data from Yahoo Finance.

-##The strategy generates buy and sell signals based on the relationship between a 50-day moving average and a 200-day moving average.
+-The strategy generates buy and sell signals based on the relationship between a 50-day moving average and a 200-day moving average.

-##The performance of the strategy is compared against a traditional Buy & Hold investment approach.
+-The performance of the strategy is compared against a traditional Buy & Hold investment approach.

 #Objectives:
-Download historical stock market data
+-Download historical stock market data
-Generate trading signals using moving averages Backtest strategy performance
+-Generate trading signals using moving averages -Backtest strategy performance
-Compare returns against Buy & Hold
+-Compare returns against Buy & Hold
-Calculate risk metrics
+-Calculate risk metrics
-Visualize trading signals and portfolio performance
+-Visualize trading signals and portfolio performance

 ##Technologies Used: